 An early bout of unseasonably cold weather in the autumn will prove more likely to be fatal to a young swan from a late breeding family.

 That’s one reason why late breeders usually lay fewer eggs that those Mute Swans that lay early in the spring.
 If fewer eggs are laid in the nest, the breeding cycle is speeded up because there is less time between the first egg being laid and the first egg hatching.
 Hence the young can be out and about getting fattened up as soon as possible.
-See the section on Swans Care of Eggs.
+See Incubation of Eggs.